nyukat/mammography_metarepository/README.md

 *Simple setup: single user*

-If it does not matter whether other users will have access to dockerized models, simply fill `user.txt` file with your username and user ID.
+If it does not matter whether other users will have access to dockerized models, simply fill `users.txt` file with your username and user ID.
 On Linux, you can get your user ID by running `id -u <your_username>` command.
-Your `user.txt` file will look like the following:
+Your `users.txt` file will look like the following (please note *two exact lines*):

 ```
 username, user_id